bivas/rivi/README.md

   secret: my-hook-secret-shhhhh
 ```

-- `token` (required) - the client OAuth token the bot will connect with (and assign issues, add comments and lables)
+- `token` (required; unless set by env) - the client OAuth token the bot will connect with (and assign issues, add comments and lables)
 - `provider` (optional) - which client to use for git connection - the bot tries to figure out which client to use automatically (currently only `github` is supported but others are on the way)
 - `secret` (optional) - webhook secret to be used for content validation (recommended)